 Ms Rush also singled out nearby Kawerau which saw values rise 52.9 per cent year on year and 3.9 per cent over the past three months.

-Because Kawerau came off a low base, the average was still only $158,602 making it one of the cheapest places in New Zealand to buy a home, she said.
+Kawerau came off a low base, with the average of $158,602 making it one of the cheapest places in New Zealand to buy a home, she said.